 Wendy Anne Lee is Assistant Professor of English at New York University.

-"In this stunningly original book, Wendy Lee looks beyond the usual suspects in the history of the novel.
+"In this stunningly original book, Wendy Anne Lee looks beyond the usual suspects in the history of the novel.
 A masterful stylist who navigates between wit and eloquence with admirable brio, she often made me laugh out loud—and almost made me weep."

-—Deirdre Lynch, Harvard University
+—Deidre Lynch, Harvard University

 "Arguing for the novel as a form provoked and sustained by the vexatious philosophical problem of insensibility, Wendy Lee anchors high theory in history, providing striking new readings of a wide range of canonical and lesser-known texts.
 Her elegant, witty, and sociable prose makes unfeeling endlessly engaging."